krivenko/som/doc/documentation.rst

         run_params['f'] = 200

         # Number of local updates per global update
-        # Has a similar effect on the algorithm as 'f', and scales linearly too.
+        # Has a similar effect on the algorithm as 'f' and scales linearly too.
         run_params['t'] = 500

         # Accumulate histogram of the objective function values,